lemondropfi/solana-sdk-js/README.md

 - `ExecuteResponse`: Execution result and swap events

 ## Notes
-- You must sign the transaction using your preferred Solana wallet or library before calling `execute`.
+- You must sign the transaction using your preferred Solana wallet or library before sending it to the network or calling `execute`.
+- Calling `execute` is optional and only needed if you want the SDK to handle transaction submission and status reporting.
 - Only the listed tokens are supported.
 - Errors are thrown for invalid tokens, amounts, or API failures.